Mapping of Floristic and Faunistic Habitat Characteristics, Spatiotemporal Interactions and Biodiversity Factors

-The Environmental Mapping and Analysis Program (EnMAP) is a German hyperspectral mission, scheduled for launch in 2017.
+The Environmental Mapping and Analysis Program (EnMAP) is a German hyperspectral mission, still in the planning phase.
 The primary goal of EnMAP is to offer accurate, diagnostic information on the state and evolution of terrestrial ecosystems on a timely and frequent basis, and to allow for a detailed analysis of surface parameters with regard to the characterization of vegetation canopies, rock/soil targets and coastal waters on a global scale.
 EnMAP is designed to record bio-physical, bio-chemical and geo-chemical variables to increase our understanding of biospheric /geospheric processes and to ensure the sustainability of our resources.

 EUFAR works to coordinate the operation of instrumented aircraft and hyperspectral imaging sensors, exploiting the skills of experts in airborne measurements in the fields of environmental and geo-sciences, in order to provide researchers with the infrastructure best suited to their needs.
 EUFAR in FP7 joined with the HYRESSA (EU-FP6) hyperspectral community.